suntistlabs/kedro-docker/README.md

 Options:
 * `--image` - Docker image name to be used, defaults to project root directory name
 * `--docker-args` - optional string containing extra options for `docker run` command
-* `-h, --help` - show command help an exit
+* `-h, --help` - show command help and exit
-* Any other options will be treated as `kedro run` command options
+* Any other options will be treated as `kedro run` command options.

 ### Interactive development with Docker